Azure-Samples/postgres-semantic-kernel-examples/dotnet/README.md

 Before running the examples, you need to configure your database and Azure OpenAI settings.
 Use the `appsettings.example.json` file in the `dotnet` directory as a template to create an `appsettings.json` file with the proper settings for your database.
 Update the connection details for your PostgreSQL database and Azure OpenAI instance in the `appsettings.json` file.

+This project will work with any PostgreSQL instance that has pgvector installed.

 ### Using Azure DB for PostgreSQL

 This project includes connection logic to use Azure DB for PostgreSQL with Entra authentication.
 If `EntraAuthentication` is set to true in the `Postgres` section of the `appsettings.json, Entra Authentication is used with DefaultAzureCredentials.
 You'll need to be logged into the Azure CLI to correctly authenticate with your Entra credentials.